-Facility administrators shall develop policies and procedures providing that a medical clearance shall be obtained for minors who are intoxicated by any substance, to the extent that they are unable to care for themselves.
+Facility administrators shall develop policies and procedures providing that a medical clearance shall be obtained for minors who are under the influence of drugs, alcohol or any other intoxicating substance to the extent that they are unable to care for themselves.

-Supervision of minors in secure detention who display outward signs of intoxication shall include safety checks no less than once every 15 minutes until resolution of the intoxicated state or release.
+Supervision of minors in secure custody in a locked room who display outward signs of being under the influence of drugs, alcohol or any other intoxicating substance shall include safety checks at least once every 15 minutes until resolution of the intoxicated state or release.
 These safety checks shall be documented, with actual time of occurrence recorded.